natanielmendes/criteria-query-sample/Readme.md

+# HIBERNATE SAMPLE

+<p>This is a sample hibernate application for study propose.</p>
+<p>The goal is to explore persistence layer with hibernate features.</p>
+<p>It uses a memory database (H2) and a embeded jetty web server for simplify runtime tests.</p>
+<p>Just run it in any IDE of your preference. </p>

-== RUNNING HIBERNATE SAMPLE PROJECT ==
+## RUNNING HIBERNATE SAMPLE PROJECT

  mvn clean package org.codehaus.cargo:cargo-maven2-plugin:run

-== ACESSING H2 DATABASE CONSOLE ==
+## ACESSING H2 DATABASE CONSOLE

  Uri for connection: jdbc:h2:mem:dataSource